jantari/LSUClient/README.md

 In this case you almost always want to use `-All` too so that the packages found are not filtered against your computer and all packages are downloaded.

 ---

-For more details, available parameters and guidance on how to use them run `Get-Help -Detailed` on the functions in this module.
+For further documentation please see 🔗 https://jantari.github.io/LSUClient-docs/ and run `Get-Help -Detailed` on the functions in this module.

 ## Misc